chutter/PhyloConfigR/README.md

 To use all the functions, the following programs are needed if you wish to use them:
   1) ASTRAL-III is available on GitHub here: https://github.com/smirarab/ASTRAL
   2) IQTREE 2, specifically version 2 or higher: http://www.iqtree.org
-  3) BPP,
+  3) BPP, latest version

 Instructions for installation and testing ASTRAL-III, IQTREE 2, and BPP are included in the respective documentation.

-PhyloConfigR depends on two other R packages:
+PhyloConfigR depends on three other R packages:
   1) ape (>=3.0)
   2) data.table (>=1.12)
   3) stringr (>= 1.4)